iamdtang/node-testing/article.md

 ### Testing HTTP Requests

-So far writing tests has not been too difficult.
-At this point, you might be saying to yourself: "Most of my code makes database and web service calls.
+The code tested above is straighforward to test because it does not have any external dependencies. `getSubtotal` was simply given some input and returned an output.
+You're probably saying to yourself: "Most of my code makes database and web service calls.
 How do I test that?".
 Let me show you.

 Let's say we want our `CartSummary` class to have a method for getting the tax from a subtotal.
 To calculate the tax, we are going to hit a fictitious API that deals with the intricacies of tax calculation.
 This API expects a POST request to https://some-tax-service.com/request with a JSON payload containing the subtotal.
 Now remember, unit tests are supposed to be isolated from database and API calls to ensure speed, predictability, and repeatability.
+If a unit test hit an API for real, then it has an external dependency which makes that test brittle.
+If the API goes down or we make too many requests in a small time period, our test fails.
+If the API takes a long time to respond, our tests take longer to run.
+Instead, we want to simulate the request but not actually make it.
+As long as our implementation abides by API contract, then our code should work when it hits the API for real.
+By simulating the API call in our unit test, our test suite is no longer dependent on the API and can execute much more quickly.
 So how do we unit test a method that makes an API call?
 Let me introduce [Nock](https://github.com/pgte/nock), an HTTP mocking library for Node.
 This library overrides Node's `http.request` function so that HTTP requests are not actually made.
 Let's see how we can use this in our test.

 First, install Nock: